1kohei1/sd-scheduler/memo.md

 With current implementation, 2 student group from different faculties can request presentations in a row.

 Solution: When faculty is reserved for the presentation, modify in scheduling page to make that faculty unavailable for the other presentation groups.

+### Questions

+What scheduling app does faculty use?
+The app must have export feature to export the event.